jorendorff/rust-ignorance/ignorance.md

 and if the delimited token-tree uses `()` or `[]`, then a semicolon is required after.

-Macros are permitted in a *lot* of different contexts;
+Macro invocations are permitted in a *lot* of different contexts;
-I'll have to look to see what patterns there are.
+I'd have to look to see what patterns there are.

-@@@

 > What about `my_macro!(X)` where X is required to be a single token tree?